Scleverlin/Verilog_Basic_Circuits/README.md

 May help you a little understand the FSM.

 Now the only example is a vending machine.

+# Multipiler

+Now there is an example of 3-stage pipelined 8-bit multiplier.

 # Single Cycle CPU